-The deals that made webcams a fantastic stocking stuffer have continued into 2021.
-Last year they were nearly impossible to find, as millions of people gearing up to work or study from home tried to improve upon the 720p models most laptops have.
+The deals that made webcams a fantastic stocking stuffer in 2020 have continued into 2021.
+Last year webcams were nearly impossible to find, as millions of people gearing up to work or study from home tried to improve upon the 720p models most laptops have.
 Now 1080p models are plentiful again, making it a perfect time to pick up a few for yourself or for loved ones.

-There are literally so many 1080p webcams available that Amazon is throwing deals at you: coupons, daily discounts, the works.!
+There are literally so many 1080p webcams available that Amazon is throwing deals at you: coupons, daily discounts, the works!
 Need it soon?
-Amazon should be able to ship something to you as quickly as tomorrow.
+Amazon should be able to ship something to you almost overnight.
 There’s even premium models with high refresh rates and integrated ring lights for a few dollars more.
-We’ve added one of our favorites, the Razer Kiyo Pro, to our list below as well.
+With Black Friday upon us, there are even more deals: Razer’s excellent Kiyo Pro, for example, is $100 off (a 50 percent discount!) for Black Friday.

 We didn’t include any 4K webcams on this list, as the models we examined didn’t convince us that 4K-quality (or even 2K-quality video) was being streamed.
-The best option here is still the original Logitech BrioRemove non-product link, which is available via a variety of shippers from Amazon, at prices upwards of $213.
+The best option here is still the original Logitech Brio, which is available via a variety of shippers from Amazon, at prices upwards of $213.

-Razer Kiyo Pro: $199.99.
-Why recommend a $200 webcam in favor of cheaper models?
+Razer Kiyo Pro: $99.99 ($100 off for Black Friday) Why recommend a $200 webcam in favor of cheaper models?
 Our excellent review (with streaming video) shows why: great natural lighting performance, great artificial light performance, 60 fps, and more.

-Logitech C920Remove non-product link: $79.90.
+Logitech C920: $71 ($8.99 off).
 Amazon isn’t discounting this highly popular model, and we don’t expect it to go on sale.
 (Amazon actually raised the price for Black Friday.)
 You’re paying for the brand name here, as the C920e/C920 doesn’t offer a privacy shutter, and the 1080p resolution has been equaled by other webcams on this list.

 A standalone 1080p webcam can’t add Windows Hello to your system, but it can greatly improve how you look on your next Zoom call.
 Here’s what to look for: